isomerpages/healthtechsprint-moht/_clinical-calculators-testing/Scenario 1.md

 description: ""
 ---
 ### Scenario Overview
-To test the calculator is able to
+To test the calculator is able to...

 <hr>

 ### Inputs to calculator

 | No. | Question | Parameter |
 | -------- | -------- | -------- |
 | 1    | Gender     |      |